andromidasj/star-wars-api/README.md

 ## API

+### Tools

 This API is written in Typescript using NextJS and DrizzleORM connected to a Postgres database.
 I chose NextJS because of its easy file-based routing, and I'm familiar with it.
+It's more of a full-stack framework, so if I were creating ONLY an API for a deployed project, I would probably use Express, Hono, or some other JS API framework.

-I've been hearing amazing things about DrizzleORM, so I decided to give it a try as well.
+I've been hearing amazing things about DrizzleORM, so I decided to give it a try as well to get connected to the database and make it easier to work with schemas and queries.

 ### Limitations